arkaneshiro/Sound-Zone/Documentation/backEndRoutes.md

     - creates a like for a sound, returns updated number of likes for a sound
   * POST /social/comment
     - creates a comment for a sound, returns updated 'comments' object
-  * GET /social/:id
-    - returns follower and following objects for a user
   * POST /social/follow
     - creates a follow for a user, returns updated object of followers for the user who was just followed
   * DELETE /social/follow